 Face Masks – Since March 2020, there has been much research on mask effectiveness, and we have followed it closely.
-In March it was thought that cloth masks might protect others a small amount, but probably not the wearer.
-It is now clear that well-made, well-fitted masks significantly, though not perfectly, protect both the wearer and others.
+It is now clear that ASTM Level 3 surgical masks protect both the wearer and others, though imperfectly.
+While there is leakage, wearing a rated, well-sealed mask decreases the odds of contracting COVID-19 by half, and decreases the odds of spreading it by more than half.
+With everyone masked, the odds of an infection spreading decrease by more than 80%.
 Students, instructors, administration, staff, and all visitors to SSMT wear face masks, with a nose-wire, that covers the nose and mouth, and fits without gaps all around.

 Disinfection – SSMT disinfects all surfaces twice each day with Oxivir, a hydrogen peroxide-based disinfectant.
 It is a potent virucide, non-toxic to humans.
 (We do this mostly for general hygiene; scientists no longer think COVID-19 is spread from surfaces).

-Physical Distancing – Everyone in the building maintains at least six feet of distance – and often much more, except when doing massage.
-Partners practicing massage are more than six feet from others at the next table.
+Physical Distancing – We ask everyone in the building maintains at least six feet of distance – and often much more, except when doing massage.
+Partners practicing massage are more than six feet from others at the next massage table.